sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 {.topo}

 **1. Bird Island pitch 2 (6a)**
-The second pitch climbs the pleasant arete.
+The second pitch climbs the pleasant arête.
 (See [Africa Buttress](/peak/stoney/horseshoe-quarry/horseshoe-africa/) for pitch 1)

 **2. Brew Thyme (6a)**
-The crackline right of the arete.
+The crackline right of the arête.

 **3. Thyme Out (6a)**
 A wide crack and V niche.